ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Because the kit is so light to start with, it’s not going to stop you enjoying your bike when the assist isn’t active.
 Also, the small hub motor produces zero resistance with the motor off.

-There was obviously a market for a quick and easy to fit e-bike conversion kit and the guys at Swytch have completely nailed it!
+There was a market for a quick and easy-to-fit e-bike conversion kit and the guys at Swytch have completely nailed it!
 Thanks to some very clever marketing and a great design, the Swytch has gone on to be a global best-seller.
 And I for one am pleased that a small British company is doing well.

 Visit the Swytch website for more information